Skip to content

 2. Google Workspace purchase required

-As previously mentioned, you must have a Google Workspace account to use Google Voice for business.
-This will add an additional $6 per month to your plan (at minimum).
-It may also come with features your business doesn’t need yet, like video attendance tracking or in-domain live streaming.
+As mentioned, you must have a Google Workspace account to use Google Voice for business.
+This will add an additional $7 per month to your plan (at a minimum).
+It may also come with features your business doesn’t need, like video attendance tracking or in-domain live streaming.

 3. No desktop app

 Google Voice provides mobile and web-based apps that can be used on phones, laptops, and tablets.
-However, it doesn’t provide desktop apps at all if you want to easily toggle to a separate app to take incoming calls.
+However, it doesn’t provide desktop apps that would let you easily switch between tools to take incoming calls.

-Thankfully, this isn’t all that common.
-Google Voice is one of the few virtual phone systems to not offer desktop apps — more modern alternatives like OpenPhone do.
+Fortunately, this isn’t all that common.
+Google Voice is one of the few virtual phone systems that doesn’t offer desktop apps — more modern alternatives like OpenPhone do.

 4. Limited third-party integrations

 Google Voice only integrates with other Google Workspace apps, including Gmail, Google Calendar, Google Drive, and Google Meet (formerly Google Hangouts).
-Your phone system won’t integrate with other providers, such as CRM systems (like HubSpot), Zapier, or Slack.
+Your phone system won’t integrate with other tools, which means you can’t automatically log call activity under the relevant contact in your CRM systems like HubSpot or connect with other third-party apps like Zapier and Slack.
+You also won’t be able to build a custom workaround since there’s no Google Voice API.

 5. No team collaboration features